 Fruitful meeting with the Minister of Culture of #Iraq, and the governor of #Nineveh.
 We discussed cooperation with @IraqiGovt, to accelerate works on the ground, restore Al nouri Mosq, #Mosul heritage & cultural life.
 We build peace where it starts.
 Let's#ReviveTheSpiritofMosul pic.twitter.com/NMDwz83Xi7

 A symbol of tolerance

-The restoration plan’s biggest financial backers are the United Arab Emirates, which is contributing $50.4 million, and the European Union, which is giving $24 million.
+The restoration plan’s biggest financial backers are the United Arab Emirates, which is contributing US$50.4 million, and the European Union, which is giving US$24 million.

-For UNESCO, the initiative is a lesson in rebuilding not only the heritage of a battered city but also an attempt to revitalize the educational and cultural institutions, particularly by involving young people.
+For UNESCO, the initiative means rebuilding the heritage of a battered city and revitalizing its educational and cultural institutions, particularly by involving young people.

 “We are aware of the difficulties, but the people of Mosul deserve our efforts,” she said.
 “Mosul was the symbol of diversity and tolerance before the conflict.
 The spirit of Mosul is an example and an objective for the rest of Iraq.”

 As a crossroads of culture, Mosul is a living symbol of Iraqi’s pluralistic identity in a region that has long been a melting pot of people and ideas, according to UNESCO.
 But the occupation of Mosul by ISIS left the city and many of its landmarks in ruins.
 Thousands of homes were reduced to rubble.

 In February 2018, an international conference in Kuwait prompted UNESCO to lead the reconstruction project with the support of Iraq’s government and U.N. secretary-general.
 UNESCO has maintained a presence in Iraq since early 2003, around the time of the U.S.-led coalition’s invasion of the country.